ShudarsanRegmi/myDigiNotes/database/redis/Important_Learnings_From_leetcodeSQL50_journey.md

-# Important Learning from LeetCode SQL from journey
+# Important Learning from LeetCode SQL50 journey

 - Use Self join with proper conditions to perform operations b/w rows.
 - group by col1, col2 can have multiple columns for col1 but only a single column from col2